Authentic Aloo Keema (Mincemeat and Potato Curry)

 Instructions

 • In a pan heat the oil and fry onions until light golden.
-Add Garlic ginger and fry for a minute.
+Add Garlic ginger and fry for another minute.

 • Add all the spices except garam masala.
 Add Tomatoe puree and mix in.
 Cover and cook on low heat for 10 minutes.
 The onions should breakdown and have gravy like consistency.